snamjoshi/aif-fep-db/README.md

-# aif-fep-db
-A database of publications related to active inference and the free energy principle.
+# A database of publications related to active inference, the free energy principle, and predictive processing

 This tool was developed while I was writing *Fundamentals of Active Inference* and needed to do a complete literature review of all papers published around active inference, the free energy principle, Bayesian mechanics, and predictive processing.
 The primary purpose of this tool is to facilitate easy and flexible methods for scraping papers related to active inference and tagging them.
 The tool is completely general and could be used for a literature search on any area of interest.